Canadian Alliance: Background

-Demand for unity by the right encouraged Manning to promote a new movement, the "United Alternative", to create a small-c conservative alternative to the Liberals.
-Manning blamed "conservative" vote-splitting for keeping the Liberals in power, although some polls showed that the Liberals were the second choice of many PC voters (especially in Ontario).
-Manning's efforts created a strong debate in the Reform party, and he would even write a letter to the effect that he didn't want to lead Reform anymore, but would only lead the new party.
+The Canadian Alliance's origins were in the Reform Party of Canada, which was founded in 1987 as a right-wing populist party supporting Western Canadian interests.
+Led by its founder Preston Manning, the Reform Party rapidly gained momentum at the expense of the Progressive Conservative Party of Canada (PC); in the 1993 federal election, the PCs fell to only two seats while Reform surged to 52 seats, thus becoming Canada's largest right-wing party.
+However, the party was virtually nonexistent east of Manitoba.
+In the 1997 election, the PCs rebounded slightly to 20 seats while Reform again struggled outside of the west.
+The division among the right encouraged Manning to promote a new movement, the "United Alternative" (UA), to create a small-c conservative alternative to the Liberals.
+Manning blamed "conservative" vote-splitting for keeping the Liberal Party in power, although some polls showed that the Liberals were the second choice of many PC voters (especially in Ontario).
+Manning's efforts created a strong debate in the Reform Party, and he would even write a letter to the effect that he didn't want to lead Reform anymore, but would only lead the new party.
 The opposition died down after Manning won a leadership review with 74.6 per cent support at the January 2000 UA convention.